from copy import deepcopy

 if len(self._names) != len(self._start):

-raise ValueError("'names' and 'start' should have the same length")
+raise ValueError("'names' must have the same length as 'start'")

 def _sanitize_mcols(self, mcols):